 NATIONAL QUILTING DAY

-National Quilting Day is observed annually on the third Saturday in March.
-It is a day that is celebrated around the country with special quilting shows, classes, open museums and much more.
-This is a day to appreciate and to recognize quilt makers, along with all of their long labor, love and skill that goes into the making of each quilt.
+Snuggle up every National Quilting Day on the third Saturday in March.
+Around the country, special quilting shows, classes, open museums and much more celebrate the day.
+It also appreciates and recognizes quilt makers, along with all of their long labor, love, and skill that goes into the making of each quilt.

 By the mid 18th century Americans were making elaborate quilts designed to be handed down from mother to daughter, often pieced together from salvaged pieces of clothing and other bedding.